Research Mentor Eligibility

 - Complete journal writing assignments, read assigned texts, and present a poster at the annual Spring Research Symposium.

-- Meet with a UROP Peer Advisor once per month.
+- Meet with a UROP Peer Facilitator once per month.

 We Do This To: